MMGameslogo MMGames

-What do you call the method of distinguishing by giving each letter a separate number?
+What is the name for the method of distinguishing characters by assigning each a unique number?

 What do we call the special character that marks the end of a string?